jraillard/gitrdone/doc/step1_git_under_the_hood.md

 In this step, you’ll create your first local Git repository and explore what’s happening behind the scenes.

-We’ll look inside the .git directory, understand Git’s internal objects like SHA-1 hashes and trees, and demystify Git’s staging areas : working directory, staging area, and repository.
+We’ll look inside the **.git directory**, understand Git’s internal objects like SHA-1 hashes and trees, and demystify Git’s staging areas : working directory, staging area, and repository.

 ## First repository